How to Install PHP 8.2 on Debian 13, 12 and 11

 The php8.2-mysql package gives PHP access to MySQL 8.0 on Debian and MariaDB on Debian.
 If you need ImageMagick integration beyond the standard package install, the separate PHP Imagick on Debian guide covers that workflow in more detail.

 JSON support is built into PHP 8.2, so there is no separate php8.2-json package.
-If you maintain older software that still needs XML-RPC, install it separately with sudo apt install php8.2-xmlrpc.
+If you maintain older software that still needs XML-RPC, install the optional php8.2-xmlrpc package separately and add xmlrpc to your module check after installation.

 Verify that the extensions you care about are loaded: